The world's most powerful woman is seen very differently in Germany

 “Look at German schools.
 They’re falling apart.
 They look like they’re in deep Russia or deep Poland … and we say we’re a rich country,” said Klaus Ulrich, 57, a music manager, who was flying to Dusseldorf from Berlin's Tegel airport.
 “For me Merkel doesn’t focus on the main problems."

-But despite questions about her approach and disagreement about what issues Merkel should be focusing on, her "Mutti" nickname illustrates her stature.
+But despite disagreement about Merkel's policies, her "Mutti" nickname illustrates her stature.

 “It’s because she cares for her people as a mother,” said historian Silvio Reichelt, 38, who was guiding an American tour group through Berlin's historical center.
 “For the last three years we’ve had a balanced budget and that’s what a mother does, she makes sure the family has money.”